 Pollution Incident Reporting Form

 Incident No: Time:

 Date: Duration of Incident:

 Nature of Incident:

 Weather Conditions:

 The Location of the Place Where Pollution is Occurring or is Likely to Occur:

-The Nature, the Estimated Quantity or Volume and the Concentration of any Pollutants Involved (if known):
+me and the Concentration of any Pollutants

+Involved (if known):

-The Circumstances in Which the Incident Occurred, Including the Cause of the Incident (if known):
+Occurred, Including the Cause of the Incident (if

+known):
-Pollution Incident Reporting Form

-The Corrective Action Taken or Proposed to be Taken to Deal with the Incident and Any Resulting Pollution or Threatened Pollution (if known):

-Has Council Been Notified?
+Pollution Incident Reporting Form The Corrective Action Taken or Proposed to be Taken to Deal with the Incident and Any Resulting Pollution or Threatened Pollution (if known): Has Council Been Notified?
 Yes No Has Environment Protection Authority (EPA) Been Notified Yes No Has NSW Ministry of Health (via Public Health Units) Been Notified?
 Yes No Has WorkCover NSW Been Notified?
 Yes No Has Local Fire and Rescue NSW Been Notified?
 Yes No Has EPA Directed Council to Notify Neighbours?
 Yes No If Not, Has Council Voluntarily Notified Neighbours?
-Yes No

-Signature Date

-Site supervisor, Greater Hume Council

-Signature Date

-Water operations Engineer, Greater Hume Council
+Yes No Signature Date Site supervisor, Greater Hume Council Signature Date Water operations Engineer, Greater Hume Council